 For locals, on the other hand, creating areas where local people can have the opportunity to experience nature at first-hand, exercise for free and enjoy the great outdoors, is known to have a positive impact upon mental and physical health.
-Walkable cities, particularly areas such as bay trails, mean the opportunity for the blind, elderly, families, those in wheelchairs, to experience nature and natural beauty in urban environments.
+Walkable cities, particular areas such as bay trails, mean the opportunity for the blind, elderly, families, those in wheelchairs, to experience nature and natural beauty in urban environments.

-Benefits for blind users include: the ability to smell the sea air, and to enjoy other smells associated with being by the waterfront; to experience the different sounds such as the wildlife that populate the Wetlands such as here in Cardiff.
+Benefits for blind users include the ability to smell the sea air and to enjoy other smells associated with being by the waterfront; to experience the different sounds such as the wildlife that populate the Wetlands such as here in Cardiff.

 A number of companies and organisations are developing apps and tools to aid navigation for the blind and so, in the future, expect bay trails to develop also to incorporate such tools.
-Indeed, anything that can be done to help the blind to have more freedom to explore the outdoors is a move forwards.
+Indeed, anything that can be done to help the blind to have more freedom to explore the outdoors is a move forward.
 In the case of bay trails though, the key here is to develop specific parts of the trail rather than to expect the whole trail to be used.
-In Cardiff the whole trail covers 10 Km (6.2 miles).
+In Cardiff, the whole trail covers 10 Km (6.2 miles).